hhueber/IDHEAP-Datahub/all_things_made.md

 ### Next Steps

-1. **Finalize Romanian Translations**
+1. **Finalize Romanche Translations**
-   Identify or train a reliable translation model for Romanian, or source human-validated labels.
+   Identify or train a reliable translation model for Romanche, or source human-validated labels.

 2. **Automate Pipeline Execution**
    Wrap notebooks into scheduled scripts or Airflow jobs to regenerate datasets after each new survey wave.